obscure-com/ti_touchdb/mobile/noarch/documentation/index.md

 ### Properties

-**abbreviatedID**

-string, read-only.
-The document ID abbreviated to a maximum of 10 characters including ".." in the middle.
-Useful for logging or debugging.
+**conflictingRevisions**

+array of [`revision`](#revision), read-only.
+Get all of the current conflicting revisions for the document, or an array containing only the current revision if there are no conflicts.

 **currentRevision**